 According to WHO, the global incidence level of the disorder amongst adults in 2010 was 285 million (6.4%) and this figure is predicted to rise to around 439 million (7.7%) by 2030 (Shaw et al., 2010).

 Chronic hyperglycemia along with deviations in protein, lipid, and carbohydrate metabolism brought on by deficits in either insulin hormone action or secretion, or both, is the hallmark of Diabetes Mellitus.
 It can cause prolonged harm and organ failure and malfunction.
-It can also result in continuous thirst stimualtion, polyuria, blurred eyesight, and weight loss, etc (Butler & Misselbrook, 2020).
+It can also result in continuous thirst stimulation, polyuria, blurred eyesight, and weight loss, etc (Butler & Misselbrook, 2020).
 In its most extreme forms, ketoacidosis, also known as a non-ketotic hyperosmolar state, can occur.
 This condition can cause stupor, coma, and, in the event that treatment is not successful, death.
 Frequently, there may be no symptoms at all or only mild ones, which means that hyperglycemia up to huge extent may result in functional shifts may exist for a long time prior to diagnostics.

 When someone presents with severe symptoms and extensive hyperglycemia, different parameters are expected to be explored for reliable diagnostic probe as against cases with obvious symptoms glucose levels with mild elevations beyond the diagnostic cut-off level (Raju & Raju, 2010).
 In the case of marked sugar level, found during a critical contractile stage, circulatory, or other stressful scenarios.
 This approach is only a brief one and is taken as a preliminary approach in profiling the condition.The investigation or diagnosis of the condition in one with no obvious indications in just a plasma check may be illusive.
 An additional follow up of fasting level of glycemic value could be very helpful in ascertaining the actual diabetic profile non-symptomatic individuals.

-It is normally advised to continue surveillance with retests on a regular basis until the diagnosis is apparent if such samples are unable to confirm the diagnosis of diabete mell.
+It is normally advised to continue surveillance with retests on a regular basis until the diagnosis is apparent if such samples are unable to confirm the diagnosis of diabetes mellitus.
 When choosing a diagnostic or treatment plan in these situations, the clinician 4 should also consider other criteria such age, obesity, family history, ethnicity, and concurrent illnesses.
 For a long time, a simpler method to diagnose diabetes has been sought after—an alternative to blood glucose measurement or the OGTT.
 It was believed that glycated haemoglobin, which represents average glycaemia over a few weeks, might offer such a test.

 In most scenarios, the likelihood of controlling the carbohydrate intake is vital to the individual, whether the goal is to avoid or control diabetes, lose weight, or simply preserve a healthy weight and lifestyle.
 It is possible that the individual have already cut back on high-glycemic (or simple) carbohydrates in favor of whole grains, fruits, and vegetables, which are higher in nutrients.
 Well done if that is the case.
-It can also be beneficial to pay more consideration to the Glycemic load of the meals the individual eat.
+It can also be beneficial to pay more consideration to the glycemic load of the meals the individual eat.

 Carbohydrate-containing foods are ranked on the Glycemic Index (GI) which measures how much they can increase blood sugar.
 It is an additional method of basing dietary decisions on the many physiological effects of carbohydrates.
 The system operates on a 0–100 scale, where 0 corresponds to a food that contains no carbs (like butter) and 100 to pure glucose.
 It was first created to assist those who were pre-diabetic or had diabetes in choosing healthier foods.
 While not every item has been investigated and given a GI, the list is long and undoubtedly includes most of the meals consumed in industrialized countries.